joamona/pgOperations/docs/tutorials.md

-Also, in the next examples it is supposed the `pgOperations` module has been imported, stored in the `pg` variable, and there is a <a href="../reference/#src.pgOperations.pgOperations.PgOperations" target="_blank">PgOperations</a>  instance stored in the variable called ´pgo´:
+Also, in the next examples it is supposed the `pgOperations` module has been imported, stored in the `pg` variable, and there is a <a href="../reference/#src.pgOperations.pgOperations.PgOperations">PgOperations</a>  instance stored in the variable called ´pgo´:

     from pgOperations import pgOperations as pg
     oCon=pg.PgConnect(database="pgoperationstest", user="postgres",
             password="postgres", host="localhost", port="5432")
     pgo=pg.PgOperations(pgConnection=oCon,global_print_queries=True))

+The parameter `global_print_queries=True` indicates that all the methods of the `pgo` object, created in the previous listing, must print a detailed information: query, parameters, values, and result.
+This mode is to know what is happening, for debugging purposes.

-**This library supposes all python dictionary keys match with the table field names**.
+> **_NOTE:_**  **This library supposes all python dictionary keys match with the table field names**.

 ### Insert

-To insert you can use the method <a href="../reference/#src.pgOperations.pgOperations.PgOperations.pgInsert" target="_blank">PgOperations.pgInsert</a>.
+To insert you can use the method <a href="../reference/#src.pgOperations.pgOperations.PgOperations.pgInsert">PgOperations.pgInsert</a>.
 In the next sections you will see different use cases.

 #### Example without PostGIS geometry field

-Example with automatic generation of the SQL expression, using a dictionary, where the key names must be match with the table field name.
+Example with automatic generation of the SQL expression, using a dictionary, where the key names must be match with the table field names.
 The order is indifferent.
 In this case there is not geometry field:

     d={"description": "water well", "depth": 12.15}